MbBrainz/grantflow-dev/plan.md

   - AI vs. human generated code detection
 - **Manual Review by Grantee:** Review and confirm system-detected changes before submission
 - **Committee Code Verification:** Curators can easily see exactly what was built for each milestone
+- **✅ First Milestone Support:** Enhanced `getCommitsSince()` function now handles first milestone case by fetching all commits when no previous commit SHA is provided, eliminating the need for fallback logic

 ### G. Platform Analytics & Transparency
 - **Cross-Committee Metrics:** Compare committee performance, approval rates, funding amounts